-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or a grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
 Offered on demand.
 Students will learn basic fitness techniques such as flexibility, strength training, aerobic conditioning, anaerobic conditioning, and the importance of a safe, life-long fitness program.
 (GE)